SeanUnland/Unit2-React-Project/ProjectWorksheet.md

 ## Project Description

-I will be building an App using React and import data through an API that will be implemented in my app.
+I will be building a localization App that allows you to find record stores around you, using React and import data through a Google Map API that will be implemented in my app.

 ## API